Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 Offering you complete control and flexibility, a oneworld Explorer fare enables you to modify your itinerary to suit any changes of plan.

 At oneworld, we understand that your plans can change.
 That is why your oneworld Explorer fare allows you to make changes to your itinerary before and during your trip.

-Please note that change fees and/or service fees may apply to itinerary changes or cancellations.
+Please note that change fees and/or service fees will apply to cancellations and/or itinerary changes which require rerouting15.